Blog

 Optimal message passing on sparse graphs

-Posted on:A condensed walkthrough of our NeurIPS 2023 paper deriving the asymptotically Bayes-optimal classifier for node classification on sparse contextual stochastic block models, and what it implies for the design of graph neural networks.
+Posted on:Our NeurIPS 2023 paper: the asymptotically Bayes-optimal classifier for node classification on sparse contextual stochastic block models, and what it implies for graph neural networks.

 -